 Nassir is a shrewd Catanian master merchant who always knows exactly what he’s after.
 His merchant caravans reach even the most remote places – provided, of course, that rich profits can be made there.
 His commercial skills are second to none.
 To minimize the entrepreneurial risk, he maintains a substantial mercenary force, which he uses not only to protect his goods transports from attacks but also to convince reluctant trading partners of the fairness of his trade offers.
 In this context, one of his favorite lines is “Trust me - I know what’s best for you.”

 Professor Easy is on a mission to help people learn games in a fun and easy way.
-In his interactive game introductions, you may watch Siegfried, Marlene, and Vicky, and soon you will understand how the games work.
+In his interactive game introductions, you will understand how the games work.

-Sean is more of an arrogant knight.
+Sean is rather an arrogant knight.
 He haughtily alleges to be far superior to everybody else, by virtue of his ancestors’ achievements and the fact that he even knows the names of these people.

 No doubt, every Catan player has held him in his hands countless times - the robber.
-Until 2002, he used to appear in the shape of a black, lathe-turned game piece, to plague the terrains of Catan and stall their resource production.
+He used to appear in the shape of a grey, lathe-turned game piece (in the English edition of CATAN), to plague the terrains of Catan and stall their resource production.

 The truth is that the robber is a harmless fellow who is merely taken advantage of by the players, for the sake of their own benefit.
 He is pushed around from terrain to terrain, unable to escape his sometimes quite harsh destiny.